-The response to the return of this beloved parade has been huge.
-Possibly even bigger than Disney anticipated, as the parade was originally scheduled to run until June 18 and has now been extended until Aug 20, 2017.
-After this, it is supposed to be permanently retired.
+The response to the return of this beloved parade in 2017 was huge.
+Possibly even bigger than Disney anticipated, as the parade was originally scheduled to run until June 2017 and was extended another 2 months.
+After that it was supposed to be permanently retired.
+In a surprise move Disney has brought it back for a short run at the end of the summer.
 Because of the popularity of the parade you will want to get a spot early if you want to be curbside.
 Main Street, the Hub and Town Square will fill up first, with spots near It's a Small World getting full later.
 If you see an open spot and the ropes are not yet up, make sure to check with a cast member to make sure that it is a spot you will be allowed to stay in.
 Many times we see people who need to move because the spot was actually in a walkway.

 Insider Tip: One person can stake out a larger area by putting down a blanket or towel.
 You must have at least one person there at all times or cast members will fold it up and you will lose your spot.
 We recommend the Matador foldable blanket.
 We could easily fit 5 people (3 adults, 2 kids) last time we watched the parade and it all folds up into a tiny pocket.
 There are similar ones by other companies but this is the one we own.
 They do the job and are small and lightweight enough to carry all day in your purse or park bag.